appfast-io/docs/docs/BLOCKS/drawer-menu.md

 title: Drawer Menu
 ---

-You can use this block to display a blank space on the screen.
-It can be used to add space between blocks.
+Drawer Menu is a block that allows you to display a drawer menu on the screen.
+This is a sliding left menu that is used to display the important links in the application.

 ## Common Properties